vuejs/rfcs/active-rfcs/0013-composition-api.md

 Some users used Angular 1 controllers as examples of how the design could lead to poorly written code.
 The biggest difference between the Composition API and Angular 1 controllers is that it doesn't rely on a shared scope context.
 This makes it significantly easier to split out logic into separate functions, which is the core mechanism of JavaScript code organization.

 Any JavaScript program starts with an entry file (think of it as the `setup()` for a program).
-We organize the program by splitting it into functions and modules based on logical concerns. **The Composition API enables us to do the same for Vue component code.** In other words, skills in writing well-organized JavaScript code translates directly into skills of writing well-organized Vue code when using the Composition API.
+We organize the program by splitting it into functions and modules based on logical concerns. **The Composition API enables us to do the same for Vue component code.** In other words, skills in writing well-organized JavaScript code translate directly into skills of writing well-organized Vue code when using the Composition API.

 ## Adoption strategy